Merchant Terms and Conditions

 15. "PIN (Personal Identification Number)" means a personal identification number that is confidential and only known by FasaPay Member and must be listed/entered by the Merchant when accessing the Merchant's Account.
 Together with FasaPay Account, password and PIN are used to prove that the member concerned is entitled to FasaPay Service on FasaPay account.

 17. "Confidential Information" means all confidential information, in any form (including written and/or oral), disclosed by either party to the other, including but not limited to, financial, marketing and personnel information, techniques, processes, trade secrets, know-how, design, methodology, schemes, ideas, analyses, statistics, performance information, user data, internal documentation, details of planned products and/or Services or at present, Customer or Merchant details, computer records or software, specifications, models, compositions, prototypes, samples or other information that may or may be applicable or related to anything for the business and/or affairs of the disclosing party that is marked confidential or strictly confidential.
-Confidential Information includes instructions for the merchant's operation, ownership information, and the content of these Terms and Conditions;
+Confidential Information includes instructions for the merchant's operation, ownership information, and the content of this Terms and Conditions;

 19. "Payment Transaction" means any payment from Customer to Merchant (or vice versa if the context requires) activated by the Service;